ayodejiayankola/Professional_directory/readme.md

 ## API documentation

-## Reister a new User as an artisan
+## Register a new User as an artisan

 Returns json data for registered user.